cjordan/rust-erfa/erfa-sys/README.md

 used to search for the library.

 ## Updating the provided ERFA source code
-The `ext` directory contains the contents of an ERFA release tarball provided by [GitHub](https://github.com/liberfa/erfa/releases).
-If the source code needs to be changed, then the existing contents should be replaced with another tarball's contents.
-If the library version has changed, then attempting to build `erfa-sys` (with e.g. `cargo build`) should fail; the directory name will need to be changed in `erfa-sys/build.rs` (the error message from the build is right next to what needs to be changed).
+The `ext` directory contains a git submodule of the [ERFA repo](https://github.com/liberfa/erfa).
+If the source code needs to be changed, then the git submodule can use a different commit.

 If new ERFA functions or constants are introduced, then `gen_rust_include.sh` should also be run.